 The intemperance of incarceration and the miserable conditions of confinement inspired Christ’s faithful followers to make routine devotions for prisoners.
-They prayed that the poor and powerless in prison might not subcomb to the darkness of despair.
-At the same time, they took up collections to free the debtors who would otherwise die behind bars.
+They prayed that the poor and powerless in prison might not succumb to the darkness of despair — a devotion that had particular relevance during Easter which has long been associated with the theme of liberation of prisoners.

 For our Lenten Cross Project, participants receive the name of a person who is in prison to pray for during Lent while following along with a series of daily reflections on the experiences of prisoners and those who have been affected by their incarceration — their victims, loved ones, criminal justice professionals, and community volunteers.

 When praying for a person, participants often notice that the problem of crime and corrections — which most people understand only from the sensationalized perspective of politicians and reporters — all of a sudden becomes more personal and more vivid.
 The stereotypes and hard to comprehend numbers all fade into the background.
 And what shows up are real people who are really lost in the shadows of the criminal justice system.

 In addition to praying for those who were in prison, early Christians took up collections to raise the money that was needed to free debtors who would otherwise die behind bars.